AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 ./mill -w app.runBackground
 ```

-This will server up the Cask application on `http://localhost:8080`.
+This will server up the Gask application on `http://localhost:8080`.
 You can
 immediately start interacting with it either via the browser, or
 programmatically via `curl` or a HTTP client like
 [Requests-Scala](https://github.com/lihaoyi/requests-scala):